Oliver 1900: Description and production

 The Oliver 1900 was a standard-type tractor, with wide-set front wheels.
-It was powered by supercharged General Motors 4-53a 212.4 cuin displacement four-cylinder diesel engine.
+It was powered by naturally aspirated two stroke General Motors 4-53a 212.4 cuin displacement four-cylinder diesel engine.
 The initial A series was built in 1960-61.
 It was succeeded in 1962 by the B series, with increased power, a swap from a 2 valve per cylinder head in the engine to 4 valves per cylinder and an option for four-wheel drive.
 The C series improved the operator's station and incorporated hydraulic power steering.
 Early tractors used only a six-speed transmission, with a shaft directly from the engine to the transmission.
-Later, a shift on the go unit bolted directly to the rear of the engine, know as the “hydra-power drive” was offered, along with the standard 6 speed.
+Later, a shift on the go unit bolted directly to the rear of the engine, known as the “hydra-power drive” was offered, along with the standard 6 speed.
 The tractor was marketed in Wheatland, Row-Crop and Rice Tire versions.
 The 1964 price was about $9,000.